Busting the Myth that Bigger is Always Better

 But respect for human rights is tough for all companies.
 It’s about changing the way business gets done, and the way people interact in the workplace and beyond.
 This isn’t straightforward for businesses of any size, and those that claim it is are likely only scratching the surface of what their responsibility implies.
 Respect for human rights is not more or less difficult for SMEs than for larger businesses; it is just difficult in different ways.
 It’s also easier in certain ways.
 SMEs should take advantage of that in their bid to respect human rights.

-This viewpoint was informed by conversations with SMEs and other stakeholders, including at a workshop organised in collaboration with the IOE.
+This viewpoint was informed by conversations with SMEs and other stakeholders, including at a workshop organized in collaboration with the IOE.

-As the Director of Shift’s Business Learning Program, Francis oversees our work providing expert advice to a select group of companies that are serious about human rights.
+As Shift's Business Engagement Director, Francis oversees our work providing expert advice to a select group of companies that are serious about human rights.